Floating Sanctuary Resort: Family-Friendly Resort in Bulacan

-My friends drove here via Marilao Exit.
-Because we passed thru rough roads and rice paddies on our way, we were surprised when we arrived at Floating Sanctuary Resort and saw that it’s actually modern and well built.
+I came here with my co-blogger friends: Lee, Karla of Karla ‘Round the World, and Bobby of Travel Tayo PH.
+We drove from Manila going through Marilao Exit.
+We passed through rough roads and rice paddies on our way, and so we were surprised when we arrived at Floating Sanctuary Resort and found that it’s actually modern and well built.

-The resort is relatively small with 2 pools (and adjacent 2 kiddie pools) so it’s best suited for family getaways or team buildings.
+Overall, we liked the Floating Sanctuary Resort.
+It’s relatively small with only two outdoor pools so it’s best suited for family getaways or small team buildings.
 It’s also surrounded by trees and it’s quiet, which makes it ideal for unwinding.
 If you need to work, wifi is easily accessible although signal is weak inside the rooms.

 If you’re looking for a small yet decent resort in Bulacan for families or friends outing, the Floating Sanctuary Resort is a good option.

-- Option 1: From Cubao: ride a bus (Del Carmen) en route to Bulacan and get off at PTT (P50).
+- From Cubao: ride a bus (Del Carmen) en route to Bulacan and get off at PTT (P50).

 - From PTT, ride a jeep en route to Sta.
 Maria and get off at the terminal with jeeps to Halang, San Vicente (P9).
 Alternatively, you can also ride a tricycle (P15).
 From there, ride a jeep to Halang (P14).